Allan Arbus: Acting career

 After the breakup of his first marriage and the dissolution of his business, Arbus moved to California in 1969 to pursue a new career in acting.
 His new career took off after he landed the lead role in Robert Downey Sr.'s 1972 cult film, Greaser's Palace, in which he appears with Robert Downey, Jr., who would go on to star as Diane Arbus's muse in Fur.
 The 2006 Fur is a fictional account of the end of the Arbuses' marriage.
 Arbus also starred opposite Bette Davis in Scream, Pretty Peggy (1973), and was featured as Gregory LaCava in W.C.
 Fields and Me (1976).

 These roles led to his casting as Maj.
 Sidney Freedman on M*A*S*H.

 His work on M*A*S*H helped his career as a character actor, and he eventually appeared in more than seventy TV shows and movies.
 He appeared briefly in the 1973 film Cinderella Liberty as a drunken sailor; another 1973 film, Coffy (starring Pam Grier), featured Arbus as a drug dealer with strange sexual needs; in Damien - Omen II (1978), he played Pasarian, one of Damien's many victims in The Omen trilogy.
 In 1979, he portrayed a dance choreographer in The Electric Horseman.

 Arbus is far better known for his television work, which includes over forty-five titles, with works as recent as Curb Your Enthusiasm in 2000.
 Among Arbus's non-M*A*S*H work for television are guest and recurring roles in such television series as Law & Order, In the Heat of the Night, L.A.
 Law, Matlock, Starsky and Hutch, and Judging Amy.

 Personal life and death

-Allan and Diane Arbus had two daughters, photographer Amy Arbus, and writer and art director Doon Arbus.
-The couple separated in 1959 and divorced in 1969, two years before Diane Arbus's suicide in 1971.
+Allan and Diane Arbus married in 1941, Allan having dated Diane since she was age 14.
+They had two daughters, photographer Amy Arbus, and writer and art director Doon Arbus.
+The couple separated in 1959 and divorced in 1969.

 Arbus married actress Mariclare Costello in 1977.
 The couple had one daughter, Arin Arbus, who is the artistic director at Theatre for a New Audience.

 Arbus died of congestive heart failure on April 19, 2013, in Los Angeles.
 He was 95.
 He was cremated and his ashes given to his family.